How to Move to Another State

 • Packing with free supplies like used boxes or bubble wrap from friends, family or even the town “free stuff” page can help save lots versus buying brand new.

-• Getting help from friends can be a great way to save time which, in turn, can save money.
+• Getting help from friends can help you save time which, in turn, can save you money.
 They can help with sorting, packing, cleaning, and even selling old items to their network.

 • Asking an employer to help with relocation costs can potentially be negotiated, especially if you’re sticking with them in the new state.